aadamshick/principles/content/principles/insanity-principle.md

 type: principle
 ---

-When your current approach stops working, you must change the approach
+When your current approach stops working, you must change your approach

 ## Quotes that support this principle